 - Sweetness starts to reveal itself as the aroma shifts to more of a nut

 - The cocoa is becoming more of a chocolate flavor, firing up the back of the palate

 - There is a slight bitter note present

 - Spice builds as it moves through the second third

 - Aroma shifts once again to earth in the final third

-- Spice maintains through the remainder with an added citrus note
+- The spice maintains through the remainder with an added citrus note

-- The citrus lingers on the palate even after the cigar is finished
+- That citrus lingered on the palate even after the cigar was finished

 - Medium Strength

 - Total Smoking Time was roughly 1 hour and 20 minutes.